Hall effect sticks

 Stick Bitness measures the precision of the joystick’s analog input, similar to bit depth in audio.
 Higher bitness means more distinct positions the stick can register, leading to smoother and more accurate control.
 Lower bitness can result in 'stepping' or less fluid movement, especially noticeable in slow, precise actions like aiming.

-The GameSir Nova 2 Lite has a Stick Bitness of 12 bits for the left stick and 12 bits for the right stick.
+The GameSir Nova 2 Lite has a Stick Bitness of 12.3 bits on both sticks.
 This is excellent precision, comparable to high-end controllers, ensuring smooth inputs in demanding games.

 For comparison, many budget gamepads have around 8 bits, while premium ones often exceed 10 bits for superior accuracy.